lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/README.md

 - a user can see the list of all cocktails
 - a user can see the details of a precise cocktail, with the table of ingredients and doses
-- a user can create a cocktail
+- a user can create a new cocktail with its name.
-- a user can add a new dose (ingredient/amount pair) on a cocktail
+- a user can add a new dose (ingredient/amount pair) on an existing cocktail
-- a user can delete an existing cocktail dose
+- a user can delete a dose on an existing cocktail

 ### Prepare for Deployment